pittosh/antios-therapeutics/content/news/antios-therapeutics-raises-$96-million-in-a-series-B-financing.md

 +++
-title = "Antios Therapeutics Raises $96 Million in a Series B Financing" date = "2020-04-12" author = "Antios Therapeutics, Inc."
+title = "Antios Therapeutics Raises $96 Million in a Series B Financing" date = "2021-04-12" author = "Antios Therapeutics, Inc."
 +++

 #### *Funding will support the Phase 2 clinical program of ATI-2173 in HBV*

-#### *Soleus Capital led the round with new major investors RA Capital Management, Adage Capital Management LP, Pontifax and Aisling Capital as well as Altium Capital, Amzak Health, Granite Point Capital Management, LP, and LifeSci Venture Partners and participating existing investors Lumira Ventures, Cam Capital, Delos Capital, Domain Associates and Sixty Degree Capital*
+#### *Soleus Capital led the round with new major investors RA Capital Management, Adage Capital Management LP, Pontifax and Aisling Capital as well as Altium Capital, Amzak Health, Granite Point Capital Management, LP, and LifeSciA Venture Partners and participating existing investors Lumira Ventures, Cam Capital, Delos Capital, Domain Associates and Sixty Degree Capital*

 MENDHAM, N.J., April 12, 2021 (GLOBE NEWSWIRE) -- Antios Therapeutics, Inc. ("Antios") today announced the successful completion of a $96 million Series B financing.
-The proceeds from this financing will support the ongoing Phase 2 clinical program which is evaluating the potential for the Company’s lead clinical candidate, ATI-2173, to be a backbone of a once-daily curative regimen for chronic hepatitis B. ATI-2173 is a novel, orally administered, liver-targeted Active Site Polymerase Inhibitor Nucleotide (ASPIN) that can shut down HBV polymerase activity and viral replication.
+The proceeds from this financing will support the ongoing Phase 2 clinical program which is evaluating the potential for the Company's lead clinical candidate, ATI-2173, to be a backbone of a once-daily curative regimen for chronic hepatitis B. ATI-2173 is a novel, orally administered, liver-targeted Active Site Polymerase Inhibitor Nucleotide (ASPIN) that can shut down HBV polymerase activity and viral replication.

 The financing was led by Soleus Capital with participation from new major investors RA Capital Management, Adage Capital Management LP, Pontifax and Aisling Capital as well as other healthcare focused funds, Altium Capital, Amzak Health, Granite Point Capital Management, LP, and LifeSci Venture Partners and participation from all of the original Series A investors including Lumira Ventures, CAM Capital, Delos Capital, Domain Associates and Sixty Degree Capital.
 David Canner, Partner at Soleus Capital and Iyona Rajkomar, MBBS, CFA, Partner at Pontifax, are joining the Board of Directors.